Skip to primary navigation Skip to content Skip to footer

 El Respiro

-Right next to El Tigre, you’ll notice another restaurant that’s quite similar, El Respiro.
-It actually has the exact same concept as El Tigre: buy a drink, get a huge plate of tapas to go with it.
+Right next to El Tigre, you’ll notice another restaurant, El Respiro.
+It has the same concept as El Tigre: buy a drink and get a huge plate of tapas to go with it.
 You’ll find anything from croquetas to patatas bravas to paella on your plate, some of Spain’s most essential dishes.
-Since it has incredibly low prices, this is one of the best places to eat in Madrid if you’re looking to fill up without unloading your wallet.
+This is one of the most popular places to eat in Madrid if you want to fill up without breaking your wallet.

 Address: Calle de las Infantas, 34